 Outpatient visits at our cancer center clinics throughout the health system

-For most patients, no visitors are allowed.
+For most patients, 1 visitor is allowed.
 Exceptions include:

 We encourage family and friends to return home to await news of their loved one or wait outside in their vehicle.

 Anyone who has a fever or other cold or flu-like symptoms will not be allowed in our facilities.
 Unless you have a scheduled pediatrics appointment, no one under age 14 will be allowed in the clinic until further notice.

 Thank you for your understanding and patience as we work to protect the health and safety of our patients, staff and visitors during this unprecedented time.

 Dr. Jensen: Dr. Hawkinson, thanks so much for joining us this morning.

 Dr. Jensen: Could you first tell us about the current state of the virus, not only here locally, but nationally, perhaps.
 What are the risks?
 What do we know?
 What do we don't know?
 And how are things changing?